upendrak/docker-webinar-1/demo.md

 <img src="http://imageshack.com/a/img924/4108/f9PfBn.png" alt="fq-1 logo">
 <img src="http://imageshack.com/a/img923/6054/z3D1pg.png" alt="fq-2 logo">

-This document aims to provide you hands-on experience with building your tools in CyVerse's DE.
-For this, i'm going to demo how you can dockerize *Fastqc_plus* as well importing them to CyVerse DE as app.
-Even if you have no prior experience with docker, this demo should be all you need to get started.
-All the code used in the demo is available in the [Github repo](https://github.com/upendrak/docker-webinar-1).
+This document aims to provide you hands-on with building your tools in CyVerse's DE.
+For this, i'm going to demo how you can dockerize *Fastqc_plus* tool as well importing them to CyVerse DE as an app.
+Even if you have no prior experience with docker, this demo should be enough to get you started.

 <a href="#top" class="top" id="steps">Top</a>
 ### Steps